 The reputation of the program quickly grew, and other early childhood centres began to send their teachers to the College.
 In 1991, the College was approved by the newly established New Zealand Qualifications Authority (NZQA) and received recognition from the Teachers Registration Board that the College’s program was equivalent to the Diploma of Teaching (Early Childhood Education) offered at public institutions.

-In 1995, the College’s three-year Diploma of Teaching (ECE) was approved by the New Zealand Qualifications Authority and the New Zealand Teacher Registration Board (today known as the Education Council).
+In 1995, the College’s three-year Diploma of Teaching (ECE) was approved by the New Zealand Qualifications Authority and the New Zealand Teacher Registration Board (today known as the Teaching Council of Aotearoa New Zealand).
 This was a significant achievement for NZTC as the College was the first private training establishment to achieve this recognition after challenging NZQA and the Ministry of Education on the grounds of student choice, discrimination and human rights as they previously did not allow PTE’s to deliver this program.

 In 1997 the College changed its name to New Zealand Tertiary College and NZQA accredited the College to deliver its programs via a distance learning mode; a seminal event in the College’s history.

 In 2003 the leadership of NZTC passed to Selena Fox, a former academic staff member.
 By 2006 the College had over 500 students enrolled and moved to its current premises in Greenlane, Auckland.
 2007 saw NZTC open an office in Christchurch to provide greater support for South Island students, and in the same year NZTC became the first Private Training Establishment in New Zealand to have approval and accreditation for an undergraduate degree in early childhood teacher education.